-- (5) Significant changes would not include changes to information in Form 21-101F1 or Form 21-101F2, that - (a) would not have an impact on the marketplace's market structure or marketplace participants on investors, issuers or the capital markets; or - (b) are housekeeping or administrative changes such as - (i) changes in the routine processes, policies, practices, or administration of the marketplace, - (ii) changes due to standardization of terminology, - (iii) corrections of spelling or typographical errors, - (iv) necessary changes to conform to applicable regulatory or other legal requirements, and - (v) minor system or technology changes that would not significantly impact the system or its capacity.
+These would not include housekeeping or administrative changes to information in Form 21-101F1 or Form 21-101F2, such as changes in the routine processes, practice or administration of the marketplace, changes due to standardization of terminology, or minor system or technology changes that would not significantly impact the system or its capacity.
 Such changes would be filed in accordance with the requirements outlined in subsection 3.2(3) of the Instrument.

-- (6) The Canadian securities regulatory authorities generally consider a change in a marketplace's fees or fee structure to be a significant change.
+- (5) The Canadian securities regulatory authorities generally consider a change in a marketplace's fees or fee structure to be a significant change.
 However, the Canadian securities regulatory authorities recognize that in the current, competitive multiple marketplace environment, which may at times require that frequent changes be made to the fees or fee structure of marketplaces, marketplaces may need to implement fee changes within tight timeframes.
-To facilitate this process, subsection 3.2(2) of the Instrument provides that marketplaces may provide information describing the change in fees or fee structure in a shorter timeframe, at least seven business days before the expected implementation date of the change in fees or fee structure. - (7) For the changes referred to in subsection 3.2(3) of the Instrument, the Canadian securities regulatory authorities may review these filings to ascertain the appropriateness of the categorization of such filings.
-The marketplace will be notified in writing if there is disagreement with respect to the categorization of the filing. - (8) The Canadian securities regulatory authorities will make best efforts to review amendments to Forms 21-101F1 and 21-101F2 within the timelines specified in subsections 3.2(1) and (2) of the Instrument.
+To facilitate this process, subsection 3.2(2) of the Instrument provides that marketplaces may provide information describing the change in fees or fee structure in a shorter timeframe, at least seven business days before the expected implementation date of the change in fees or fee structure. - (6) For the changes referred to in subsection 3.2(3) of the Instrument, the Canadian securities regulatory authorities may review these filings to ascertain the appropriateness of the categorization of such filings.
+The marketplace will be notified in writing if there is disagreement with respect to the categorization of the filing. - (7) The Canadian securities regulatory authorities will make best efforts to review amendments to Forms 21-101F1 and 21-101F2 within the timelines specified in subsections 3.2(1) and (2) of the Instrument.
 However, where the changes are complex, raise regulatory concerns, or when additional information is required, the period for review may exceed these timeframes.
-The Canadian securities regulatory authorities will review changes to the information in Forms 21-101F1 and 21-101F2 in accordance with staff practices in each jurisdiction. - (9) Section 3.3 of the Instrument requires a marketplace to file Form 21-101F3 by the following dates: April 30 (for the quarter ending March 31), July 30 (for the quarter ending June 30), October 30 (for the quarter ending September 30) and January 30 (for the quarter ending December 31).
+The Canadian securities regulatory authorities will review changes to the information in Forms 21-101F1 and 21-101F2 in accordance with staff practices in each jurisdiction. - (8) Section 3.3 of the Instrument requires a marketplace to file Form 21-101F3 by the following dates: April 30 (for the quarter ending March 31), July 30 (for the quarter ending June 30), October 30 (for the quarter ending September 30) and January 30 (for the quarter ending December 31).